GraceGrant/21653488/README.md

 # Question 1: COVID

-1.1 It might be interesting to look at vaccinations in Africa and the outbreak of the pandemic compared to other regions.
-For this question I could maybe also look at the deaths by cause database to see how COVID deaths differed to deaths before COVID.
+1.1 It might be interesting to look at deaths and the outbreak of the pandemic compared to other regions.

 ``` r
 covid_cleaned <- covid_data %>%